 Level of Italian – Professional

 - PLIDA Certification C1 – Efficacy

 - PLIDA Certification C2 – Mastery

 Candidates are required to sit for an entry examination.
 These are designed to ascertaining candidates’ language knowledge in order to enrol in the course appropriate to their level of skills.
-Entry examinations are open to all as long as they are not Italian mother tongue speakers.
-The entry level examination is free when you enrol in the PLIDA Course.
+Entry examinations are open to all as long as they are not Italian mother-tongue speakers.
+The entry level examination is free when you enroll in the PLIDA Course.
 Candidates who are eligible to sit for the B1 Examination will have to pay the exam fees charged by the Central Office (Rome) plus administrative fees.
-For Term 1 the entry examination date is on 23/01/2020 at 6.00pm. please contact the School Coordinator on firstname.lastname@example.org to book your test as soon as possible.
+For Term 1 the entry examination date is on 29/01/2021 at 5.30 pm.
+Please contact the PLIDA Coordinator at firstname.lastname@example.org to book your test as soon as possible.

 End of Course Examination structure

 The examination consists of four tests that verify the candidate’s competence in the four fundamental areas of linguistic skills: listening, reading, writing and speaking.